What is an Electron Multiplying CCD (EMCCD) Camera?

 EMCCD technology, sometimes known as ‘on-chip multiplication’, is an innovation first introduced to the digital scientific imaging community by Andor Technology in 2001, with the launch of our dedicated, high-end iXon EMCCD Camera platform of ultra-sensitive cameras.
 Essentially, the EMCCD is an image sensor that is capable of detecting single photon events without an image intensifier, achievable by way of a unique electron multiplying structure built into the chip.

 EMCCD cameras overcome a fundamental physical constraint to deliver high sensitivity with high speed.
 Traditional CCD cameras offered high sensitivity, with readout noises in single figure <10e- but at the expense of slow readout.
-Hence they were often referred to as ‘slow scan’ cameras.
+Hence, they were often referred to as ‘slow scan’ cameras.
 The fundamental constraint came from the CCD charge amplifier.
-To have high speed operation the bandwidth of the charge amplifier needs to be as wide as possible but it is a fundamental principle that the noise scales with the bandwidth of the amplifier hence higher speed amplifiers have higher noise.
-Slow scan CCD’s have relatively low bandwidth and hence can only be read out at modest speeds typically less than 1MHz.
+To achieve a high speed operation the bandwidth of the charge amplifier needs to be as wide as possible, but the noise scales with the bandwidth of the amplifier, hence higher speed amplifiers have higher noise.
+Slow scan CCD’s have relatively low bandwidth and hence can only be read out at modest speeds, typically less than 1MHz.
 EMCCD cameras avoid this constraint by amplifying the charge signal before the charge amplifier and hence maintain unprecedented sensitivity at high speeds.
-By amplifying the signal the readout noise is effectively by-passed and readout noise no longer is a limit on sensitivity.
+Amplification of the signal means that the readout noise is effectively by-passed and readout noise no longer is a limit on sensitivity.

-Most EMCCDs utilise a Frame Transfer CCD structure shown in the diagram to the right.
+Most EMCCDs utilise a Frame Transfer CCD structure shown Figure 1.
 Frame Transfer CCDs feature two areas – the sensor area which captures the image and the storage area, where the image is stored prior to read out.
 The storage area is normally identical in size to the sensor area and is covered with an opaque mask, normally made of aluminium.
-During an acquisition, the sensor area is exposed to light and an image is captured – this image is then automatically shifted downwards behind the masked region of the chip, and then read out.
+During an acquisition, the sensor area is exposed to light and an image is captured, this image is then automatically shifted downwards behind the masked region of the chip, and then read out.
 While this is happening the sensor area is again exposed and the next image is acquired.
 The aluminium mask therefore acts like an electronic shutter.
 To readout the sensor the charge is shifted out through the readout register and through the multiplication register where amplification occurs prior to readout by the charge amplifier.

 The exact gain a charge entering the gain register of an EMCCD sensor is impossible to know as the processes which give rise to the gain are stochastic.
 We can however calculate the probability distribution of output charges for a given input charge.
 In Figure 5 below the probability of obtaining a distinct output charge for various input charges is plotted for a typical EM register set to a gain of 500